 - Disney’s Magical Express—free transportation from the airport to your hotel, and back again

-- Extra Magic Hours: early openings, or late closings, of Walt Disney World theme parks, when only guests at Walt Disney World resorts can enjoy the rides and attractions
+- Extra Magic Hours: early openings, or late closings, of Walt Disney World theme parks, when only guests at Walt Disney World resorts and a few others can enjoy the rides and attractions

 - The Disney Dining Plan, a prepaid meal plan.
-Visitors eating all of the meals in one of the itineraries on this site may save a bit of money from signing up for this plan
+Visitors with younger kids eating all of the meals in one of the itineraries on this site may save a bit of money from signing up for this plan

 - The Disney transportation system, a fleet of buses, boats, and monorails that transports guest from the Walt Disney World resort hotels to the theme parks and Downtown Disney, and back again

 Other benefits are also available to guests at Walt Disney World resort hotels—room charge privileges, package delivery, etc., but the five above are the key perks that are the basis of the recommendation that first time family visitors stay in an “official” Walt Disney World resort—that is, in Disney owned and operated resorts.

 WHAT ARE THE DISNEY OWNED AND OPERATED RESORT HOTELS AT WALT DISNEY WORLD?